ethersphere/swarm-guide/contents/installation.rst

 Swarm runs on all major platforms (linux, MacOSX, Windows, also raspberry pi, android OS, iOS).

 ..  note::
-  The go-swarm package has not been tested on platforms other than linux and OSX.
+  The swarm package has not been tested on platforms other than linux and OSX.

 Installing Swarm binaries
 =========================